johnsoez4/pendulum/mojo_syntax.md

 4. **Use triple quotes** for all docstrings
 5. **Include examples** for complex functions
 6. **Document error conditions** and exceptions
+7. **Code Examples in Docstrings**: By default, do not include code usage examples in docstrings unless explicitly requested by the user or required for complex APIs.
+The Mojo LSP server currently has issues parsing code examples within docstring blocks and may incorrectly flag valid Mojo code as errors, causing IDE warnings.

 **Related Files**: All source files in any Mojo project